pythonhubdev/pythonhubdev/README.md

 Hello friends 👋🏻, I'm a full-stack developer with a passion for technology and innovation.
 I specialize in building full-stack web and mobile applications using Python, Flutter, and React.

-- 🚀 Currently building Devzone, an open-source community for developers
+- 🚀 Currently building Quantivio, an open-source community for developers
 - 💻 Experienced in developing projects like CRM, custom workflow engine, and APIs
 - 🌟 Contributing to open-source projects like FAAG and PyNotion
 - 📹 Sharing knowledge on YouTube and Twitter